QGEP/docs/en/installation-guide/database-initialization.rst

 Create  minimal roles and access
 ^^^^^^^^^^^^^^^^^^^^^^

-.. note:: The QGEP roles are defined in the https://github.com/QGEP/datamodel/blob/master/12_roles.sql file.
+.. note:: The QGEP roles are defined in the https://github.com/QGEP/datamodel/blob/master/12_roles_0.sql (per cluster) and https://github.com/QGEP/datamodel/blob/master/12_roles_1.sql (per DB) files.
 It is recommended to use these when using QGEP in a production environment.

 Empty data model
 ^^^^^^^^^^^^^^^^